Venafi/kubernetes-demos/README.md

-# Getting started with Jetstack Secure
+# Getting started with Venafi Jetstack Secure

 ## Assumptions
 - You are a Venafi Jetstack Secure customer and you have access to credentials to access enterprise builds